Debito Arudou: Family and Japanese naturalization

-Aldwinckle married a Japanese citizen in 1987 or 1989, and they have two daughters.
+Aldwinckle married a Japanese citizen in 1989, and they have two daughters.
 Aldwinckle became a permanent resident of Japan in 1996.
-He became a naturalized Japanese citizen in 2000, retaining dual nationality via a loophole before relinquishing his US citizenship in 2002.
+He became a naturalized Japanese citizen in 2000.
 On becoming Japanese, he changed his name to Arudoudebito Sugawara (菅原 有道出人, Sugawara Arudōdebito), taking his wife's surname.
 They divorced in 2006.

 Activism

 Arudou v.
 Earth Cure

 Arudou objected to the policies of three bathhouses in Hokkaido, Japan, in the late 1990s that had posted "No Foreigners" or "Japanese Only" signs on their doors.

 Arudou led a multinational group of 17 people of various nationalities (United States, Chinese, German, and Japanese) to enter the Yunohana bathhouse in Otaru and test the firmness of the "No Foreigners" policy posted on its door.
 The group attempted the walk-ins twice.

 Arudou returned to Yunohana in October 2000 for a third time as a naturalized Japanese citizen, but again was refused entry.
 The manager accepted that Arudou was a Japanese national, but refused him entry on the grounds that his foreign appearance could drive Japanese customers to take their business elsewhere.
+Yunohana had previously closed its bathhouse due to a decline in Japanese customers caused by the poor bathing habits of Russian sailors, and to prevent a repeat of this situation, the company refused entry to anyone who appeared to be a foreign national.

 In February 2001, Arudou and two co-plaintiffs, Kenneth Lee Sutherland and Olaf Karthaus, sued Earth Cure in district court pleading racial discrimination, and the City of Otaru for violation of the United Nations Convention on the Elimination of All Forms of Racial Discrimination, a treaty which Japan ratified in 1996.
 On November 11, 2002, the Sapporo District Court ordered Earth Cure to pay the plaintiffs ¥1 million each in damages.
 The court stated that "categorically refusing all foreigners constitutes irrational discrimination, exceeds social norms, and amounts to an illegal act".
 The Sapporo District and High Courts both dismissed Arudou's claim against the city of Otaru for not creating an anti-discrimination ordinance.
 It stated that "issues such as which measures to take, and how to implement them, are properly left to the discretion of Otaru".
 The Sapporo High Court upheld these rulings on September 16, 2004, and the Supreme Court of Japan denied review on April 7, 2005.